 Audi Q6 e-tron Design

-The Audi Q6 e-tron could feature rims measuring 21-inches in diameter to give it a solid presence with a conventional and soft roofline.
+The Audi Q6 e-tron could feature rims measuring 21-inches in diameter to give it a solid presence.
 The rear-end will likely look a fair bit like the Q4 e-tron with an OLED light bar running across the entire width of the posterior.

 Audi Q6 e-tron Sportback